jmcnamara/xlsxwriter.lua/dev/docs/source/tutorial02.rst

+.. highlight:: lua

 .. _tutorial2:

 Tutorial 2: Adding formatting to the XLSX File
 ==============================================

-.. highlight:: lua

-In the previous section we created a simple spreadsheet using Lua and the xlsxwriter module.
+In the previous section we created a simple spreadsheet using Lua and the xlsxwriter.lua module.

 This converted the required data into an Excel file but it looked a little bare.
 In order to make the information clearer we would like to add some